Why Most People Do Not Believe in the Supernatural

 It is always a good idea to question our beliefs; to find out where they come from, how they came to be our beliefs, and what ‘personal’ proof we have for those belief.

-Certainly I would not make a direct comparison between the modern scientific establishment and the Christian church during the Middle Ages.
+Certainly I would not make a direct comparison between the modern scientific establishment and the Church during the Middle Ages.
 But looking back in history is a wonderful way to realize that while many things change there also many things that stay the same.
 Fortunately the cruelty seems to have gone away, I’m hoping that there will not be a return of the Spanish Inquisition, but in many ways science holds rein over the Western world just like the Catholic church used to.

 Many would believe me insane for even mentioning such a thought but if you detach yourself and truly look at our modern era, you will realize that there is a constant battle for our beliefs (just like in the old days) and there is punishment to be had for those who would step outside of the current belief structure.
 Perhaps people are no longer drawn and quartered but they can be ostracized, let go from a job, and sometimes even jailed when they express divergent beliefs.